 - Identify our monthly income.

-- Set aside a fixed monthly percentage and store it in a saving account
+- Set aside a fixed monthly percentage and store it in a savings account

 - Subtract our taxes

 - Subtract our needs categories